Pornography in Europe: Greece

-Pornography in Greece is legal by selling or publishing material, but it is illegal to minors under 18 years old.
+Pornography in Greece is illegal by selling or publishing material and it is illegal to minors under 18 years old.
 Despite the fact, the practice is still commonly done because the law is weakly enforced.
 Pornographic material is sold in sex shops, DVD-clubs, mini markets, and kiosk shops.
 There is also a local pornographic production which began unofficially in the 1970s, which then became official and full legal since 2008.
-Child pornography is illegal and is punished by imprisonment and money penalties.
+Child pornography is illegal and is punished by imprisonment and monetary penalties.

 Hungary

 In Hungary, the production of pornography mainly dates from the period after the fall of communism in 1989.
 The production and distribution of pornography was illegal under communism, but the laws were liberalised with the emergence of democracy.
 Permissive government policies soon propelled the country to the forefront of the European pornography industry.
 Several foreign directors were attracted to the country's liberal legislation, cheap production costs and large supply of attractive female performers.
 Eventually, domestic producers began to prosper as well, and several female actresses made big names for themselves within the industry.
 Hungarian pornography is different from that produced in America in the more natural appearance of its performers.
 The sex scenes also tend to be more extreme, with frequent use of anal sex and various forms of multiple penetration.

+In 2021 Hungary's parliament passed a law that bans display or promote pornography, including gender change or homosexuality to anyone under 18 years old.